dominicdotzert/mobile-take-home/README.md

 ### Questions

 If you have any questions during the challenge feel free to email Peter Samsonov at psamsonov@guestlogix.com.
 Whether it be a question about the requirements, submitting, anything, just send the email!

+# Overview of Solution

+In order to meet the requirements for this challenge, my solution follows the following general workflow:

+1. On opening of the application, the data from each csv file is parsed and an unweighted, directed graph data structure is constructed.
+2. The user is prompted to enter the IATA codes for an origin and destination airport.
+3. If the request is valid, a Breadth First Search is performed on the graph to find the shortest path between the origin and destination.
+If the user's search is invalid, the user will be notified.
+4. If a route is found, it is displayed on a map with a pin representing each airport and a path is traced onto the map to represent the route.
+If no route is found, the user will be notified.

+### Graph and Search Algorithm

+An adjacency list representation of a graph is used to represent the network of flights.
+The list of airports with valid IATA codes are the vertices of this graph and the list of routes are unweighted, directed edges.
+Airports in the routes list which were not found in the airports list are excluded.

+To search this graph, a Breadth First Search is used.
+This algorithm is modified to keep reference of the "suborigin" airport for each vertex.
+If the destination airport is found, it is guaranteed to be the shortest path and should immediately be returned.
+The array of "suborigin" airports can then be used to trace backwards from the destination to the origin in order to return a list of airports from origin to destination.

+### Consideration for Future Work

+Although this solution does meet all the requirements, there are several considerations which I would take were I to continue to work on this problem.

+1. Due to time constraints, this solution is only implemented for Android.
+An iOS implementation would simply require specific implementation details to the iOS project.
+2. The search algorithm returns a single route.
+However, parallel routes of the same length are possible.
+Ideally this algorithm should be modified to return multiple routes if there are multiple shortest routes.
+This could be used to show the user all the possible options of getting to their destination.
+3. Finally, additional UI improvements could be made.
+Airline information could be shown for each transfer between airports and more detailed information could be included for each airport.
+This would improve the experience for the end user and further inform them of their travel options.